 The school encourages cell phones to be kept at home.
-However, should a student choose to bring a cell phone to campus, it is to be turned off and must be kept in a locker or backpack all day.
+However, should a student in Grades 4 or below choose to bring a cell phone to campus, it is to be turned off and must be kept in his/her backpack all day.
+If a student in Grades 5-8 chooses to bring a cell phone to campus, he/she must turn the cell phone into the pocket chart in each classroom at the beginning of each class.
 Consequences will be given to students who don't follow this policy.
 Devices such as ear pods and smart watches are not allowed.
 The school is not responsible for the loss or damage to these devices.